 for pharmacy students could observe cutting edge pharmacotherapeutics in the clinical setting.

-is recognized for encouraging prescribers to combine the use of painkillers like Celebrex and Lyrica
+for encouraging prescribers to combine the use of painkillers like Celebrex and Lyrica for patients

-disturbing aspects of this episode is that investigators may be heading down dead ends based on the
+aspects of this episode is that investigators may be heading down dead ends based on the positive

 MARCH 11, 2009

-A prominent Massachusetts anesthesiologist allegedly fabricated 21 medical studies
+prominent Massachusetts anesthesiologist allegedly fabricated 21 medical studies that claimed to

-that claimed to show benefits from painkillers like Vioxx and Celebrex, according to the hospital
+show benefits from painkillers like Vioxx and Celebrex, according to the hospital where he

-chief of acute pain, Scott S. Reuben, had faked data used in the studies, which were published in
+acute pain, Scott S. Reuben, had faked data used in the studies, which were published in several

-asked the medical journals to retract the 21 studies, some of which reported favorable results from
+medical journals to retract the 21 studies, some of which reported favorable results from the use of

-the use of painkillers like Pfizer Inc.'s Bextra and Merck & Co.'s Vioxx -- both since withdrawn
+painkillers like Pfizer Inc.'s Bextra and Merck & Co.'s Vioxx -- both since withdrawn -- as well

--- as well as Pfizer's Celebrex and Lyrica.
-Dr. Reuben's research work also claimed positive
+as Pfizer's Celebrex and Lyrica.
+Dr. Reuben's research work also claimed positive findings for